 Follow These Three Steps To Get Your Burn Pit Benefits

 If you’re a Veteran or survivor, you can file claims now to apply for PACT Act-related benefits through the burn pit registration process.
 Having called the VA on this, their operators are still waiting on more details on how to process your claim, but you should start the burn pit registration process now.
 Before you file a burn pit claim, you have to register on the Burn Pit registry, then file a claim, and you then have the option to register with the VA.
-Veterans that receive a 50% or higher disability rating are automatically register with the VA.
+Veterans that receive a 50% or higher disability rating are automatically registered with the VA.

 You can register with the VA here.
 This is not required and you do not have to have been exposed to specific airborne hazards or have related health concerns to participate in the registry.

-Note: you do not have to registered with the VA to open a Burn Pit PACT Act claim.
+Note: you do not have to register with the VA to open a Burn Pit PACT Act claim.
 Nor do you have to have the previously required 60% disability rating.
 The PACT Act now classifies Burn Pit claims as presumptive meaning you no longer need to get medical approval to prove it was service related.

 You are eligible to participate in the registry if you were deployed to the Southwest Asia theater of operations or Egypt any time after August 2, 1990 or Afghanistan, Djibouti, Syria, or Uzbekistan on or after September 11, 2001.

-Regions and countries include: Iraq, Afghanistan, Kuwait, Saudi Arabia, Bahrain, Djibouti, Gulf of Aden, Gulf of Oman, Oman, Qatar, United Arab Emirates, waters of the Persian Gulf, Arabian Sea, Red Sea, Syria, Uzbekistan, and Egypt.
+Regions and countries include Iraq, Afghanistan, Kuwait, Saudi Arabia, Bahrain, Djibouti, Gulf of Aden, Gulf of Oman, Oman, Qatar, United Arab Emirates, waters of the Persian Gulf, Arabian Sea, Red Sea, Syria, Uzbekistan, and Egypt.

-Operations and campaigns include: Desert Shield and Desert Storm (ODS/S), Iraqi Freedom (OIF), Enduring Freedom (OEF), and New Dawn (OND).
+Operations and campaigns include Desert Shield and Desert Storm (ODS/S), Iraqi Freedom (OIF), Enduring Freedom (OEF), and New Dawn (OND).

-You do not have to have been exposed to specific airborne hazards or have related health concerns to participate in the registry.
+You do not have to have been exposed to specific airborne hazards or related health concerns to participate in the registry.

 The PACT Act Defined: What It All Means

-The PACT Act is perhaps the largest health care and benefit expansion in VA history.
+The PACT Act is perhaps the largest health care and benefits expansion in VA history.
 The full name of the law is The Sergeant First Class (SFC) Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act.